chainwayxyz/bitcoin-mock-rpc/README.md

 [Clementine](https://github.com/chainwayxyz/clementine).
 Therefore, it's usage of this library can be taken as a reference.

+**Disclaimer:** This library **must not** be used for consensus purposes.
+And not gives a guarantee to act %100 as the Bitcoin itself.

 ## Differences Between Real Bitcoin RPC and Feature Set

 This library is currently **under heavy development**.
 And it is not expected to